-- High School graduate or the equivalent Applicants with equivalency certificates must meet minimum requirements set by North Carolina.
+- 1. High School graduate or the equivalent Applicants with equivalency certificates must meet minimum requirements set by North Carolina.
 A high school certificate is not an acceptable substitute for the diploma. - 2.
-Complete an RCC Admissions Application.
+Complete an RCC Admissions Application in person or online at: www.robeson.edu.
 There is no application fee. - 3.
 Transcripts of all previous education Obtain official transcripts of credits earned from all secondary and post-secondary schools attended.
 Transfer credits from accredited institutions allowed when applicable.
 Official transcripts should be mailed or hand delivered in an envelope sealed by a representative of the institutions(s) attended.
-(No faxed copies will be accepted)

-4. Placement Assessment
+(No faxed copies will be accepted) Homeschooled graduates will need to provide a sealed official and notarized transcript including the graduation date and proof that the home school was registered with the state. - 4.
+Placement For applicants that have graduated from high school that is legally authorized to operate in North Carolina and who graduated from that high school within five years of college enrollment, the College will follow the NCCCS Multiple Measures for Placement Policy (see page 138).
+Applicants that do not meet the criteria for consideration under the Multiples Measures for Placement Policy will follow institutional assessment policies detailed in the following paragraphs.